 All models are designed for indoor installation only.
-The installation of the air handler, field wiring, duct system, etc. must conform to the requirements of the National Electrical Code, ANSI/NFPA No. 70 (latest edition) in the United States, and any state laws, and local ordinances (including plumbing or waste water codes).
+The installation of the air handler, field wiring, duct system, etc. must conform to the requirements of any state laws, and local ordinances (including plumbing or waste water codes).

 Local authorities having jurisdiction should be consulted before installation is made.
 Such applicable regulations or requirements take precedence over the general instructions in this manual.